Wolfmyths/Genshin-Stopwatch/README.md

 ## Future Plans?

 + Touch up on the UI a tiny bit for more clarity
++ Save/load code rewrite
++ Settings save/load rewrite
++ Make a guide on which timer is used for by showing examples
 + Color Themes?
 + Background pictures to choose from for the timers?
 + Mobile version?
 (Hard maybe)